Hog-CERN/Hog/README.md

 # Hog features
 ## Project creation shell script
-Re create the vivado project starting from text files commitet to the repository
+Developers must re-create the Vivado project every time a file is added or removed to project, or when a file is renamed.

 ## Pre-synthesis Tcl script
 Integrate git SHA and version into the firmware via VHDL generics